 Thank you for letting me know about Bob's passing and sending the obit.
 I do remember him fondly.
 He was my favorite teacher at UCSC, so knowledgeable and inspiring.
 I so enjoyed his classes that I took it upon myself to dump my advisor, asking Bob to be my advisor instead!
 When I had the bright idea to do a self-designed internship, working for one of the

-advisor for that semester.
+Supervisors on the City Council in SF, it was Bob that I sought as my advisor for that semester.
 It was one of my best college decisions.
 I was sad to see him leave UCSC, but at the time was exploring that same option.

 Marianne McGinn